 The TSA replied that flower arrangements are allowed in carry-on or checked bags.

 Erin asked the TSA about bringing potted flowers since she wanted to fly with an orchid.

 The TSA answered that they don’t have a problem with passengers bringing flowers through airport security but that you need to check with your airline about their baggage policies.

 This traveler asked about bringing artificial flowers.

-You can bring flowers on a plane but you can’t bring through the security checkpoint in water.
+You can bring flowers on a plane but you can’t bring them through the security checkpoint while in water.
 It is the water that is restricted not the flowers.

 If you ask nicely the cabin crew might put your flowers in water for the duration of your flight.